maiertech/example-scrollbar-inside-rounded-corners/README.md

-# Scrollbars inside a container with rounded corners
+# scrollbar-inside-rounded-corners

 ## Challenge

-I have created a simple book list with rounded corners.
-But the scrollbar goes right through the rounded corners.
-How can I fix this?
+On the `main` branch, I have created a simple book list with rounded corners.
+However, the scrollbar extends through the rounded corners.
+How would you fix this?

 ## Solution

+You can find my solution on the `solution` branch.